John Foreman (producer): Career

-He was nominated twice for the Academy Award Best Picture for his films Butch Cassidy and the Sundance Kid and Prizzi's Honor.
+He was nominated twice for an Academy Award for Best Picture as the producer of Butch Cassidy and the Sundance Kid and Prizzi's Honor.

+Personal life

 Forman was married to actress and singer Linda Lawson.
-Amanda Foreman and Julie Foreman, both actresses, are their daughters.
+They had two daughters, Amanda and Julie.

 Death

 He died on November 19, 1992, in Beverly Hills, California.

 Filmography

 He was producer for all films unless otherwise noted.